Cowlord3001/Design-6/Lab_6/README.md

 - Error.
 The pip3 term was not recognized, nor was pip in general.
 This is likely due to the original error duing the Node.js installation.
 - The rest of this lab was saved for Raspberry Pi.

+>> Lab B6 (Attempt #2):

+- The errors in this lab stemmed from the same issues as Lab 3.
+Since this was resolved by using a Raspberry Pi via [**VNC Viewer**](https://en.wikipedia.org/wiki/RealVNC), the remainder of this lab will be completed in a similar fashion.